SChoi005/stock-project/README.md

 > Portfolio composition and stock balance status
 <img src="./stock-project-front/public/ex1.PNG" width="100%" align="left"/>

-> Stock charts and technical indicators.
+> Stock charts and technical indicators
 <img src="./stock-project-front/public/ex2.PNG" width="100%" align="left"/>

-> Dividend calendar and news.
+> Dividend calendar and news
 <img src="./stock-project-front/public/ex3.PNG" width="100%" align="left"/>

+## Caution
+There is only one backend server, so it may be a little slow when bringing data.